 The Prague Rules

-As a popular location for international arbitration, and a Civil Law jurisdiction based on the Egyptian/French/Roman legal systems, Bahrain’s arbitrations and especially Bahraini arbitrators have often leaned more towards the inquisitorial, rather than adversarial, approach to the resolution of disputes.
+As a popular location for international arbitration, and a civil law jurisdiction based on the Egyptian/French/Roman legal systems, Bahrain’s arbitrations and especially Bahraini arbitrators have often leaned more towards the inquisitorial, rather than the adversarial, approach to the resolution of disputes.